Graylog2/documentation/pages/lookuptables.rst

 .. image:: /images/lookuptables/usage-pipeline-rule.png

-Built-in Data Adaptors
+Built-in Data Adapters
 ----------------------

-The following Data Adaptors are shipped with Graylog by default.
-Detailed on-screen documentation for each is available on the Add/Edit Data Adaptor page in Graylog.
+The following Data Adapters are shipped with Graylog by default.
+Detailed on-screen documentation for each is available on the Add/Edit Data Adapter page in Graylog.

-CSV File Adaptor
+CSV File Adapter
 ^^^^^^^^^^^^^^^^

 Preforms key/value lookups from a CSV file.

-DNS Lookup Adaptor
+DNS Lookup Adapter
 ^^^^^^^^^^^^^^^^^^

 Provides the ability to perform the following types of DNS resolutions: